willhowes/makers_portfolio_and_notes/week_2.md

 3. Unit test classes in isolation using mocking

 4. Explain some basic OO principles and tie them to high level concerns (e.g. ease of change)
+ - i.e. explain why you would use these basic OO principals.

 5. Review another person's code and give them meaningful feedback